 Refunds for tuition.
-Tuition and twill be refunded on the percentage basis used in Federal Aid withdrawal calculations.
+Tuition will be refunded on the percentage basis used in Federal Aid withdrawal calculations.

 Refunds for room and board.
 Room and board will be refunded on the percentage basis used in Federal Aid Withdrawal calculations.
-Room deposits, less any expenses for damages, cleaning, etc., will be refunded upon completion of the Room Vacating Form with the Vice President of Student Life and inspection of the room.
+Room deposits, less any expenses for damages, cleaning, etc., will be refunded upon completion of the Room Vacating Form with the Vice President for Enrollment Services and inspection of the room.